wkarges/post_to_sql/README.md

 The `metric_names` variable allows you to define the specific metrics you want to see data with each object.
 This variable simply appends to the JSON body of your POST request.

-As previously mentioned, if you choose to modify this list your will also need to update the SQL query inside the `myscript` variable in section 7.
+As previously mentioned, if you choose to modify this list your will also need to update the SQL query inside the `myscript` variable and `cursor.execute` in section 7.
 I would discourage anyone not versed in SQL queries from making adjustments here.

 ### `myfileheaders` (Adjustment Optional)